evelyn-s-hu/DH110-Assignment06-InterfaceDesign/README.md

 ![Screencap of contrast check 5](contrast5.PNG) ![Instance of contrast check 5](contrastcheck5.PNG)

 ### 4. User Impression
-An audio recording of a user's first impression can be found [here](LINK HERE).
+An audio recording of a user's first impression can be found [here](https://drive.google.com/file/d/1fwESGHlQuc5o80iq08KoW-Fscljf5kuM/view?usp=sharing).

-The user commented that the
+Overall, the user enjoyed the minimalistic design that I tried my best to employ, which made me very happy.
+I asked my user about how she felt regarding the color scheme, which I worried was too simplistic, but she commented that she liked it the way that it is.
+She also noticed that the colors were picked from the Department of Ecology logo, and thought that it was neat and cohesive.
+The user did comment that the URLs displayed below each regulation could be removed to decrease clutter on the interface.